unfolded, indications, how long

 General anesthesia makes it possible to be in a state of artificial sleep thanks to the injection of anesthetic product or the inhalation of an anesthetic gas, making it possible to temporarily suppress the sensation of pain.
 When to do it?
 Fibroscopy?
 Colonoscopy?
 What risks?
 Directions and process.

 General anesthesia is a state of deep sleep and artificial performed for certain medical operations and produced by the injection of anesthetic product or by the inhalation of anesthetic gas.
 How is it going?
 What are the risks of complications?
 How to prepare for it?
-And the after?
+And the following?
 Know everything.

 Definition: what is general anesthesia?